 Whether black, green, white or oolong, all tea comes from the leaves of the camellia sinensis plant.

 But that's just the start.
 Like wine, tea is divided into regional varieties and manufacturing styles.
 For example you will only find the very best Darjeeling black tea growing in the foothills of the Himalayas.
 Alternatively, the traditional fermentation and drying methods uniquely used in Taiwan produces the special flavour of Tung Ting oolong.

 Where does tea come from?

 Tea usually grows between the tropic of Cancer and the tropic of Capricorn, predominantly in warm, wet climates.
 The big players in the world of tea-growing are India, China, Sri Lanka and Kenya but this is by no means an exhaustive list: tea can be grown in any area with the right climate and conditions.
 There is even a tea-growing area in Cornwall - yes, Cornwall, England!

 A good tea is a well-made tea - one that has been looked after and finely crafted.
 Generally tea estates have to choose between making large volumes of ok tea or a smaller amount of something really top-quality.
 If they choose the latter they will only pick the best leaves (the freshest shoots from the top of the bush) and process them very delicately ensuring that they don't damage the leaf.

-We always say, "The best tea is the one you love the best".
+"The best tea is the one you love the best".
 And if you're anything like us, that will change depending on the time, the occasion, even your mood.
 We love all our teas, at different times - asking us to pick one would be like a parent choosing a favourite child!
 What you can be sure of is that teapigs teas will always be of the finest quality.

 More about tea